Check if a user liked a specific tweet

 Rate limits

-By default this endpoint will process up to 120 requests per minute.
+By default each user has a limit of 120 requests per minute shared across all endpoints.
 Please reach out to support@socialdata.tools if you need to raise your rate limit.

 Example request